In defense of Wordle and joining harmless bandwagons in 2022

-My first thought upon finding out about the Ice Bucket Challenge several years ago was just wishing I had my life anywhere near together enough that I happened to own a bucket.
+My first thought upon finding out about the Ice Bucket Challenge several years ago was a wish that I had my life was anywhere near together enough that I happened to own a bucket.

 Now that I am indeed stable enough to be bucket-status, it’s unfortunately too late.
 Not just for that particular craze, but for pretty much all of them.
 Shared moments of ubiquitous harmless fun are rare these days, and when they do crop up, they tend to be in the form of things like Tik Tok sea shanties, which would strain both my vocal abilities and dignity.

-So, it was with great joy and curiosity last week that I joined the Green Square Brigade known as Wordle enthusiasts.
+So, it was with great joy and curiosity last week that I joined the Green Square Brigade of Wordle enthusiasts.

 Wordle, to anyone who has somehow not yet encountered it, is a digital word game that arrived last October and exploded in popularity in the final days of 2021.
 It’s essentially a solo Hangman, without the macabre specter of death hanging over it, drawing on deductive reasoning, process of elimination, and breadth of vocabulary.
-Wordle is just difficult enough to make debt-laden English majors feel chuffed with themselves for winning in only two or three turns.
+Wordle is just difficult enough to make debt-laden English majors feel chuffed with themselves for winning in only three turns.

-As clever as its general concept is, however, the main drivers of Wordle’s success seem to be that a) creator Josh Wardle only releases one puzzle a day and offers no back catalog, leaving hooked players craving more, and perhaps more importantly, that b) its shareability function is distinct and eye-catching.
-Click the share button after you finish playing, and your clipboard now contains not only your score, but a digital representation of the color-coded blocks of your game, ready to paste on the social medium of your choice.
+As clever as its general concept is, however, the main drivers of Wordle’s success seem to be that a) there’s only one puzzle a day and no back catalog, leaving hooked players craving more, and perhaps more importantly, that b) its shareability function is distinct and eye-catching.
+Click the share button after you finish playing, and your clipboard now contains not only your score, but a color-coded block summary of your gameplay, perfect for pasting on the social medium of your choice.

 Wordle 205 4/6